cedar-book/BTS-Core-work/notes/docPlan-items.rst

 (This section lists items I am going to work on or have been working on.)

 * update the dev doc (check feature release)
+* create an index page for the dev website (different groups and sorts)
+  - adding better index to API calls
+* add contents to Tutorials and FAQs
+  - updates Full Node releted information.

 * about question "Do vesting balances count towards voting power?"
 * create methods information list (api, database_api(classes/struct) methods names and descriptions. index page)
 * about Transactions processes (elements flows charts?)